OntimizeWeb/ontimize-web-templates/templates/login/05-login/README.md

     │
     └───..

 </pre>

-<li>Add the translations you want to use on your app ​​to the en.json and es.json files of your project</li>
+2. Add the translations you want to use on your app ​​to the `en.json` and `es.json` files of your project

-<li>Configure routing in app.module.ts</li>
+1. Configure routing in app.module.ts

 ```ts
 import { NgModule } from '@angular/core';